-Factors Car Loans Car Leases Ownership potential The car belongs to you and the bank that gave you the loan until you have paid off the loan.
-Then, the car becomes yours.
-You are essentially renting the car from the dealership.
+Factors Car Loans Car Leases Ownership potential • The car belongs to you and the bank that gave you the loan until you have paid off the loan.
+Then the car becomes yours. • You are essentially renting the car from the dealership.
 The lease is like a rental agreement.
 You make monthly payments to the dealership for a set number of months.
 The car does not belong to you.
 When the lease ends, you have to return the car to the dealership.
 You may decide to purchase the car at the end of the lease.
 However, the total cost generally ends up being more than it would have been if you had bought the car.
-Wear and tear No additional costs for wear and tear are included in your loan agreement.
-Most leases charge you extra money for any damage found at the end of the lease that goes beyond normal wear and tear.
-Monthly payments Payments are higher, but you only pay them for a set term.
-Then, you own the car.
-Payments are lower because you are not purchasing the car; the dealership still owns it.
-As long as you lease a car, you will continue to make monthly payments.
-Mileage limitations There are no mileage restrictions.
-Leases restrict the number of miles you can drive the car each year.
-If you exceed the mileage allowed, you have to pay the dealer for each mile over the limit, according to your lease.
-For example, a dealer may charge you \$.15 for every mile that you drive over 24,000 miles in 2 years.
-If you drive the car an additional 3,000 miles, you would owe the dealer \$450 for those miles.
-Auto insurance It is usually less expensive than auto insurance for leased cars.
-Insurance may cost more during the loan than it will after the loan is repaid because the lender may require more coverage.
-It usually costs more if you lease a car than it does if you buy.
-Most car leases require you to carry higher levels of coverage than purchase agreements do.
-Some insurance carriers may also consider leasing to be higher risk than purchasing.
+Wear and tear • No additional costs for wear and tear are included in your loan agreement. • Most leases charge you extra money for any damage found at the end of the lease that goes beyond normal wear and tear.
+Monthly payments • Payments are higher, but you only pay them for a set term.
+Then you own the car. • Payments are lower because you are not purchasing the car; the dealership still owns it.
+As long as you lease a car you will continue to make monthly payments.
+Mileage limitations • There are no mileage restrictions. • Leases restrict the number of miles you can drive the car each year.
+If you exceed the mileage allowed you have to pay the dealer for each mile over the limit, according to your lease.
+For example, a dealer may charge you 15 cents for every mile that you drive over 24,000 miles in 2 years.
+If you drive the car an additional 3,000 miles, you would then owe the dealer \$450 for those miles.